-Following the SHOCKING event, in which a three-week-old baby boy suffocated to death while in a baby sling, parents are being alerted to the potential dangers of slings.
+Following the news that a three-week-old baby boy suffocated to death while in a baby sling, parents are being alerted to the potential dangers of slings.

 As the baby’s mum unwrapped her son from the fabric sling and attempted to pass him over to the nurse they realised he was not breathing.